-Additionally, obsessive-compulsive personality disorder (OCPD) and borderline personality disorder (BPD) or traits of these personality disorders are often comorbid with OCD.
+Additionally, obsessive-compulsive personality disorder (OCPD) and borderline personality disorder (BPD), or traits of these personality disorders, are often comorbid with OCD.

 What Is OCD?

 Obsessive compulsive disorder (OCD) consists of obsessive thoughts that are intrusive and recurring and can create unwanted images that trigger anxiety or negative emotions even when there is no evidence of anything wrong or bad happening in the moment.
-OCD symptoms include compulsions (or rituals), which are any mental or physical attempts to reduce anxiety or negative emotions.
+OCD symptoms also involve compulsions (or rituals), which are any mental or physical attempts to reduce anxiety or negative emotions.
 Some people can become stuck performing rituals until they achieve a “just right” feeling or until the high-stress level begins to subside.

 People with OCD understand that their obsessions aren’t rational and that their behaviors do not accomplish their intended purpose.
 However, they may still engage in them to reduce unwanted feelings.
-For example, someone with intrusive thoughts about a loved one being harmed may engage in reassuring mental rituals such as, “Nothing bad will happen to my children today,” creating a positive image of the person.
+For example, someone with intrusive thoughts about a loved one being harmed may engage in reassuring mental rituals such as repeating, “Nothing bad will happen to my children today,” creating a positive image of the person.
 Physical rituals may involve calling or texting them to ensure everything is okay, tapping an object a certain number of times, or sitting home until the loved one returns.

 Common obsessive thoughts of OCD consist of: